Canarmony/slate/source/index.html.md

 ## Pools

-An Pool is created when a user requests to create a pool.
+A Pool is created when a user requests to create a pool.
 The API returns an Assignment given its id as well as a list of assignments for the pool the employee is a member of.

 ### the pool object